-"Parity Swap Agreement" -- shall have the meaning set forth in the section "Approved and Parity Swap Obligations."
+"Parity Swap Agreement" -- shall have the meaning set forth under the heading "The Senior Indenture--Approved and Parity Swap Obligations" in this Appendix C.

 "Parity Swap Agreement Counterparty" -- the counterparty to a Parity Swap Agreement with the Commission or with the Trustee.